jesserichter/Tractable-Black-Hole-Classification-Model/README.md

 ## A machine learning model to predict the mass of quasar SMBHs
-The [Sloan Digital Sky Survey (SDSS)](https://www.sdss.org/) has observed an extensive set of quasar spectra - see [Lyke+ 2020](https://arxiv.org/abs/2007.09001) for details.
-From the SDSS [Chen+ 2019](https://iopscience.iop.org/article/10.3847/1538-4365/ab41fe) made single-epoch black hole mass estimates for 173,559 quasars by spectral fitting.

-The code in this repository uses a subset of the Chen+ 2019 dataset to predict quasar black hole masses through an artificial neural network (ANN) implemented using the EasyAI wrapper for TensorFlow.
-It predicts the log of the black hole mass, log<sub>10</sub>(*M*<sub>BH</sub>/M<sub>Sun</sub>), for each single spectrum in a selected subset of the Chen+ quasars.

-The ANN takes the Chen+ "single-epoch" mass estimates as the model's ground truth for training.

-The ANN comprises three Conv1D layers (the middle one with a batch normalization) followed by two LSTM layers and then two Dense layers.
-Two rounds of Nadam optimization are used, with learning rates of 1e-3 and 1e-5.
+The net comprises three Conv1D layers (the middle one with a batch normalization) followed by two LSTM layers and then two Dense layers.

 The files and folders are as follows: